-Notice is hereby given that the Annual General Meeting (AGM) of TyraTech, Inc., (the Company) will be held on May 21, 2009 at 12.00 noon UK time at the office of Buchanan Communications, 45 Moorfields, London EC2Y 9AE for the following purposes:
+Notice is hereby given that the Annual General Meeting (AGM) of TyraTech, Inc., (the Company) will be held on May 21, 2009 at 12.00 noon UK time at the office of Buchanan Communications, 45 Moorfields, London EC2Y 9AE.
+You will be asked to consider and vote on the resolutions below.
+All of the resolutions will be proposed as ordinary resolutions.